Join us and StandUp2OA!

 |If you have or think you have OA, see your care provider for ideas on reducing the impact of OA or joint pain on your everyday life, including managing your symptoms such as pain, stiffness, and swelling; improving joint mobility and flexibility; maintaining a healthy weight; and getting regular physical activity.
 Learn more about living an active life with OA.

-|If you’re a health care provider, help your OA patients by encouraging physical activity, weight management and referring them to arthritis-appropriate proven interventions, and community- based programs.
-Learn more.
+|If you’re a health care provider, help your OA patients by encouraging physical activity, weight management and referring them to arthritis-appropriate proven interventions, and community- based programs.Get more ideas here.

 |If your organization is involved in OA education and prevention, become a partner with OAAA and help share information about effective community interventions—and then support those efforts among your group’s members.
-Learn more.
+Download resources here.

 |If you’re a policymaker, help OAAA make osteoarthritis a public health priority through policy decisions and solutions, and funding allocations.
 Addressing OA makes whole communities healthier.
 Check out community health solutions here.